Ray O'Connor: Early political career

-Throughout Court's premiership, O'Connor was generally considered second in line, behind Deputy Premier Des O'Neil, to replace Court when he steps down as Liberal leader.
+Throughout Court's premiership, O'Connor was generally considered second in line, behind Deputy Premier Des O'Neil, to replace Court if he were to stand down as Liberal leader.
 After O'Neil unexpectedly retired at the 1980 state election, the Liberal MPs elected O'Connor as the party's deputy leader, thus making O'Connor the deputy premier, and Court's most likely successor.
-O'Connor also became the minister for labour and industry, minister for consumer affairs, minister for immigration, minister for regional administration and the north-west, and minister for tourism.
+O'Connor retained the labour and industry, consumer affairs, and immigration portfolios, and gained regional administration and the north-west, and tourism.
 In February 1981, he was relieved of the portfolios of regional administration and the north-west and tourism.
-In anticipation of Court retiring soon, O'Connor would take Liberal MPs out to dinner, sometimes offering them ministries if they vote for him in a leadership election.
+In anticipation of Court retiring soon, O'Connor would take Liberal MPs out to dinner, sometimes offering them ministries if they voted for him in a leadership election.
 According to upper house member Phil Lockyer, O'Connor "was a difficult bloke not to be friends with".

 Premier

 Court announced on 18 December 1981 that he planned to resign on 25 January 1982.
-According to Jim Clarko, speaking in an interview in 2012, O'Connor was the only option, with Bill Hassell, who only joined the ministry in 1980, the next best option.
+According to fellow MP Jim Clarko, speaking in an interview in 2012, O'Connor was the only option, with Bill Hassell, who only joined the ministry in 1980, the next best option.
 According to Tony Warton, Court's media advisor, his preferred successor was Peter Jones, a National Country Party minister.
-Court was concerned that O'Connor had promised too many MPs positions in cabinet and that O'Connor was not able to handle portfolios with large budgets, although Court believed he did "reasonably well with railways" and thought that his personality would help him deal with people.
+Court was concerned that O'Connor had promised too many MPs cabinet positions and that O'Connor was not able to handle portfolios with large budgets, although Court believed he did "reasonably well with railways" and thought that his personality would help him deal with people.
 Nevertheless, O'Connor won the leadership ballot unopposed, and Cyril Rushton was elected deputy leader.

 O'Connor and his ministry were sworn in by Governor Richard Trowbridge on 25 January 1982.
 O'Connor chose to make himself treasurer, saying that it was a portfolio best handled by the premier.
-Out of the thirteen ministers in the previous Court Ministry, ten were in the O'Connor Ministry.
+Out of the thirteen ministers in the previous Court ministry, ten were in the O'Connor ministry.
 The ministers who left were Court, Grayden, who was opposed to O'Connor becoming premier, and David Wordsworth.
-The new ministers were Ian Laurance, Barry MacKinnon and Bob Pike, with Clarko and Richard Shalders being appointed assistant ministers before being promoted on 14 May 1982.
+The new ministers were Ian Laurance, Barry MacKinnon and Bob Pike.
+Clarko and Richard Shalders were appointed assistant ministers before later being made ministers on 14 May 1982.